 E-books and reports

 Again, a great deal of time (and money) goes into the research and writing of e-books and reports.
-Whether they are given to potential customers as an incentive to gain information or sold through contracts or subscriptions, these materials are sometimes shared illegally by recipients.
+Whether they are given to potential customers as an incentive to gain information or sold through contracts or subscriptions, these materials are sometimes sent illegally by recipients.
 For companies that rely on the sales of their research reports, which can cost thousands of dollars, sharing amounts to theft.
 Their research might have a limited but lucrative audience, so any free sharing of the reports means a potentially significant loss of revenue for the company.

 Videos, audio, and images